The mural site is at 301 Seagaze Drive, Oceanside, California. The site wall measures approximately 140 feet wide by 40 feet high.

 615 Mission Ave. across from MainStreet Oceanside

 Glass mosaic muralist Don Myers partnered with the MainStreet Oceanside Design Committee to install a glass mosaic mural.
-Depicting a community of local sea life below the surface of the Pacific Ocean, the 16-by-12-foot mural has been installed with glass sponsored and provided by Oceanside Glass & Tile and was dedicated at the Community Mural Unveiling Celebration on Aug.
-27. The mural completes the first phase of the Art that Excites program.
+Depicting a community of local sea life below the surface of the Pacific Ocean, the 16-by-12-foot mural has been installed with glass sponsored and provided by Oceanside Glass & Tile and was dedicated at a Community Mural Unveiling Celebration.
+The mural completes the first phase of the Art that Excites program.

 326 N. Horne St.

 “Yin Yang Dragons” by professional muralist Gloria Muriel “expresses self-love and strength.
 It supports women artists.”
 The black-and-white mural is Muriel’s first North County mural.

 Through a collaborative mentoring opportunity with Dinah Poellnitz, Muriel worked with local young artist Isabel Figueroa.
 “The Sacred Offering,” Figueroa's first mural, is a tribute to the women of Oceanside’s Eastside Pozole Neighborhood.

 These intersecting murals located at 326 N. Horne Street embrace Oceanside’s civic identity and art diversity while representing our community’s past, present and future.

 "The Beauty of the Sea Will Always Be With Me"

 The first Oceanside Mural Initiative mural was completed in 2017 by Skye Walker.
 The mural was selected by the Oceanside community with over 1,500 votes.
 The public art mural continues to be celebrated by visitors and locals alike.
 MainStreet Oceanside matched dollar for dollar to make this project a reality.